 Across the street is the Center of Science and Industry (COSI), which is a fun visit for families and a way for kids to get a hands-on education in science and technology.
 If your visit covers a weekend, the downtown riverfront will likely have a festival happening that you can attend, especially during the spring and summer months.

 For something truly unique during your visit, you can go to the Green Lawn Cemetery, which is one of the oldest cemeteries in Ohio.
 It is a popular destination for photographers, historians, and birders to capture a glimpse of rare species that stop to rest in the trees along a major migration path.

 Take a stroll along some of the 27 miles of narrow paths in the cemetery to appreciate the memorials for the prominent Ohioans buried here, including James Thurber; Eddie Rickenbacker; and Lucas Sullivant, the founder of Franklinton.

-So many of the activities and attractions in the downtown area are accessible by foot, but if you do not feel like logging the miles on your pedometer, Columbus has some unique ways to get around the city.
-You can take a tour with Columbus City Adventures to capture the highlights by shuttle and learn about the city's history and major points of interest.
+Another way to get around downtown Columbus is to take a guided tour with Columbus City Adventures to capture the highlights by shuttle and learn about the city's history and major points of interest.

 Where to Stay in Downtown Columbus

 Hotels in downtown Columbus run the gamut, from boutique to budget.
-Convention Center hotels are the most prominent if you want to stay close to featured events in the city or the Arena District.
-There are also a number of specialty and boutique hotels that are ideal for special occasions.
+Convention Center hotels are the most prominent if you want to stay close to the Arena District or the Short North Arts District.
+Columbus has hotels that feature art collections, pet-friendly hotels where your dog gets as much pampering as you do, and boutique hotels that are ideal for special occasions.